gallettilance/gallettilance.github.io/README.md

 ### Re-Grades

 If you notice an issue with a grade you’ve received, please don't email the teaching staff.
-Instead, please submit a regrade on Gradescope within 24h of receiving the grade.
+Instead, please submit a regrade on the form provided within 24h of receiving the grade.
 Anything beyond 24h will not be accepted for a re-grade.

 ## Emails